Pch1tt/Vanille-CUP/Readme.md

 !reloadteams
 #### Start Group Phase, usage: !startgroups 1 (by default which means you will only have 1 round, so 1 game for each team)
 !startgroups
-#### Display or update standings even if it's automaticaly forces when you launch Group phases
+#### Display or update standings even if it's automaticaly forced when you launch Group phases
 !standings
-#### Force knockout bracket if Group phase are not finished (for instance: a team gave up during tournament), usage: !startknockout 2/3 (by default which means you only get 2/3*total_team_number of teams qualified for bracket)
+#### Force knockout bracket if Group phase is not finished (for instance: a team gave up during tournament), usage: !startknockout 2/3 (by default which means you only get 2/3*total_team_number of teams qualified for bracket)
 !startknockout

 ### Contribution